platypusadam/Unity-Dialogue-System/README.md

   - 'Continue SFX' takes the audio source attahced to the manager object which plays when you initiate or continue a conversation with an NPC.

 The last thing to do is to decide which conversation should be played, and when.
 Do this in the manager script.
 I use trigger box colliders attached to the NPCs to find out which NPC the player is close to.

+If someone stumbles across this and would like some help setting it up, post so on the issues page.